Meachamp/gm_8bit/README.md

 Both windows and linux builds are available with every commit.
 See the actions page.

 # API
-`eightbit.EnableBroadcast(bool)` Sets whether the module should relay voice packets to `localhost:4000` `eightbit.EnableEffect(userid, number)` Sets whether to enable audio effect for a given userid.
-Takes an eightbit.EFF enum `eightbit.SetGainFactor(number)` Sets the gain multiplier to apply to affected userids `eightbit.SetCrushFactor(number)` Sets the bitcrush factor for the reference bitcrush implementation
+`eightbit.EnableBroadcast(bool)` Sets whether the module should relay voice packets to `localhost:4000`.

+`eightbit.EnableEffect(userid, number)` Sets whether to enable audio effect for a given userid.
+Takes an eightbit.EFF enum.

+`eightbit.SetGainFactor(number)` Sets the gain multiplier to apply to affected userids.

+`eightbit.SetCrushFactor(number)` Sets the bitcrush factor for the reference bitcrush implementation.

-`eightbit.EFF_NONE` No audio effect `eightbit.EFF_DESAMPLE` Desamples audio, effectively doubling frequency `eightbit.EFF_BITCRUSH` Deep fries the audio.
+`eightbit.EFF_NONE` No audio effect.

+`eightbit.EFF_DESAMPLE` Desamples audio, effectively doubling frequency/

+`eightbit.EFF_BITCRUSH` Deep fries the audio.
 Governed by a gain factor and a quantization factor.